vistadataproject/vistadataproject.github.io/cloud-vista.md

 </p>

 # Cloud VISTA Strategy
-VA is implementing the [U.S. Federal Cloud Computing Strategy](https://cloud.cio.gov/strategy/) for the VA's Veteran Integrated Systems Technology and Architecture (VISTA) systems.
+VA is implementing the [U.S. Federal Cloud Computing Strategy](https://cloud.cio.gov/strategy/) for the VA's Veteran Information Systems Technology and Architecture (VISTA) systems.
 This strategy incorporates both the U.S. Cloud-First Strategy and U.S. Cloud-Smart Strategy.

 ## Cloud-First
-In VA's *Cloud-First Strategy* for *VISTA*, VA is migrating *VISTA* from the many diverse, decentralized, legacy on-premises data centers to a single, centralized, modern commercial cloud.
-This simplifies and unifies management of the 130 *VISTA* systems within a single centralized location, modernizes VA's enterprise IT infrastructure, and eliminates then need to manage and maintain many duplicative data centers, allowing legacy infrastructure to be decomissioned.
+In VA's *Cloud-First Strategy** for *VISTA*, VA is migrating *VISTA* from the many diverse, decentralized, legacy on-premises data centers to a single, centralized, modern commercial cloud.
+This unifies and simplifies management of all *VISTA* systems within a single centralized location, modernizes VA's enterprise IT infrastructure, and eliminates then need to manage and maintain duplicative data centers, allowing legacy infrastructure to be decomissioned.

 ## Cloud-Smart
-In VA's [*Cloud-Smart Strategy*](https://cloud.cio.gov/strategy/#cloud-smart) for VISTA, VA is implementing cloud-specific *VISTA* Adaptive Maintenance (VAM), which provides a cloud-based roadmap and software for cloud-native optimization and security for *VISTA* to the highest standards in the U.S. government, using straightforward off-the-shelf commercial cloud services and microservices.

-Both *VISTA* and VAM will be implemented within VA’s Enterprise Cloud leveraging Amazon Web Services ([AWS](https://aws.amazon.com)).
+In VA's [*Cloud-Smart Strategy*](https://cloud.cio.gov/strategy/#cloud-smart) for *VISTA*, VA is implementing cloud-specific *VISTA* Adaptive Maintenance (VAM), which provides a roadmap and software for cloud-native scalaility, security, and services for *VISTA* users to the highest standards in the U.S. government and industry, all using straightforward off-the-shelf commercial cloud services and microservices. *VISTA* will be operationalized with VAM cloud optimizations within VA’s Enterprise Cloud leveraging Amazon Web Services ([AWS](https://aws.amazon.com)).

 ## Strategic Benefits
   * Migrate VISTA from disparate VA data centers to single Federally-certified commercial cloud without disturbing veteran care